-CGIF assesses financial guarantee contracts to have an SICR if any of the following conditions are met: (1) credit risk rating drops to B- or lower, but is not in default; (2) credit risk rating drops by at least 3 notches in the recent past 36 months and is at least 3 notches below credit risk rating at inception; or (3) credit risk rating drops by at least 4 notches from inception if in its initial four years after inception, or by at least 5 notches from inception if beyond four years from inception.
-For financial guarantee contracts, the date that CGIF becomes a party to an irrevocable commitment is the date of initial recognition or inception for the purpose of assessing impairment.
+CGIF assesses an SICR on a guarantee account if any of the following conditions are met: (1) credit risk rating drops to B- or lower, but the account is not in default; (2) credit risk rating drops by at least 3 notches in the recent past 36 months, and is at least 3 notches below credit risk rating at inception; or (3) credit risk rating drops by at least 4 notches from inception if in its initial four years after inception, or by at least 5 notches from inception if beyond four years from inception.
+The date that CGIF becomes a party to a guarantee is the date of initial recognition or inception for the purpose of assessing impairment.